NOC-MSM/pyBDY/docs/source/CMEMS_downloader_usage.rst

 defined here as "sn_dst_dir", **NOTE** if this directory does not exist it will need to be created and permissoned correctly for PyNEMO to run properly.
 The NCML file details the input files to agregate and what the variable names are.
 This file can be generated using the ncml_generator, with variable names found using the CMEMS catalogue. https://resources.marine.copernicus.eu/?option=com_csw&task=results
 For more information please read the ncml generator page.

-The example CMEMS.ncml file includes: temperature, SSH and U and V components of ocean currents.
+**NOTE** A NCML file must be used and it also must use a regular expression.
+The CMEMS downloader uses this regular expression to determine what grid a given variable is part of e.g. temperature and salinity on the T grid.
+The example CMEMS.ncml file includes: an implementation of how to define temperature, SSH and U and V components of ocean currents.

 Firstly, the string "sn_fn" defines the prefix for the output files.
 The number "nn_fv" defines the fill value, and the number
 "nn_src_time_adj" defines the source time adjustment.
 The rest of the boxes are CMEMS specific.